department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 One of these must be true:

-**The officer served on full-time duty on or after July 29, 1945.** If their service is considered active duty for training, he or she must have become disabled or died from a disease or injury caused or made worse by their service.
+**The officer served on full-time duty on or after July 29, 1945.** If their service is considered active duty for training, they must have become disabled or died from a disease or injury caused or made worse by their service.

 **The officer performed full-time duty prior to July 29, 1945:**